rivalrockets/rivalrockets.github.com/_posts/2009-03-16-proof-of-concept-the-economic-home-server-build.md

 ## Conclusion

-So far, I've been quite pleased with how the build went—there were a couple of snags when I set out to install the OS from a USB stick, my advice: just plunk down the cash for an external CD drive and save yourself the grief.
+So far, I've been quite pleased with how the build went---there were a couple of snags when I set out to install the OS from a USB stick, my advice: just plunk down the cash for an external CD drive and save yourself the grief.

 ### Low Power Consumption, Kills 66% Fewer Baby Seals!